Bravakaikai/pet-heaven-web/README.md

 # Pet Heaven Web (Game)

-User can feed a pet and buy their foods in the shop.
+User can feed a pet and buy their foods in the shopping mall.

 * Frontend: Vue 3 (Composition API)
 * Backend: Kotlin > [GitHub link](https://github.com/Bravakaikai/pet-heaven-api)